Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

-Although all dog owners hope for a miraculous way to make it as brief as possible, the truth is, there is no such thing as potty training a puppy in seven days or less.
-Owners claiming their puppy got potty-trained in a week are either lying or simply cannot recall how long it really took.
+Although all dog owners hope for a miraculous way to make the training as fast as possible, the truth is that there's no such thing as potty training a puppy in seven days or less.
+Owners claiming their puppy got potty trained in a week are either lying or simply cannot recall how long it really took.

-Potty training takes time: There are no shortcuts around it.
-But there are some strategies that can expedite the process and help minimize the chances for accidents in the house.
+Potty training takes time- there are no shortcuts around it.
+But there are some strategies that can expedite the process and help minimize the chances of accidents in the house.
 Below, you will find six basic steps that dog owners should follow to make the process as easy and quick as possible.

 Are Some Breeds More Difficult to Train?